 This course emphasizes the applications of fluid mechanics to biological problems.
-The course concentrates primarily on the human circulatory and respira-tory systems.
+The course concentrates primarily on the human circulatory and respiratory systems.
 Topics covered include: blood flow in the heart, arteries, veins and microcirculation and air flow in the lungs and airways.
 Mass transfer across the walls of these systems is also presented.

 Recommended background: ME 3501 and fluid mechanics equivalent to ES 3004.
-This course will be offered in 2000-01, and in alternating years thereafter.
+This course will be offered in 2002-03, and in alternating years thereafter.

 BE/ME 4814.
-BIOMEDICAL MATERIALS.
+BIOMATERIALS.

 A course discusses various aspects pertaining to the selection, processing, testing (in vitro and in vivo) and performance of biomedical materials.
 The biocompatibility and surgical applicability of metallic, polymeric and ceramic implants and prosthetic devices are discussed.
-The physico-chemical interac-tions between the implant material and the physiological environment will be described.
-The use of biomaterials in maxillifacial, orthopedic, dental, ophthalmic and neuromuscular applications is presented.
+The physico-chemical interactions between the implant material and the physiological environment will be described.
+The use of biomaterials in maxillifacial, orthopedic, dental, oph-Recommended background: BB 3130 or equivelant introduction to Human

-Recommended background: BB 3130 or equivelant introduction to Human Anatomy, ES 2001 or equivelant introduction to Materials Science and Engineering.
+Anatomy, ES 2001 or equivelant introduction to Materials Science and Engineering.